OzgenKoklu/MyFirstUnity2DAttempt/README.md

 # MyFirstUnity2DAttempt
 My first Unity project using "2D core".
 I learned game development basics by developing this mini 2D side scroller platformer.
+I followed tutorials provided by Tolgay Hıçkıran, a Unity certified Instructor.
+Project was done in a few days back in December 2021 with little to no prior knowledge on game engines.
+But I had prior knowledge on OOP with Java.

 # Short Gameplay clip - Image contains a Youtube Link